Jamar Smith: Professional career

 Following his college career, Jamar Smith played in the 2010 NBA Summer League for the Minnesota Timberwolves.
 He went unselected in the NBA draft.
 On September 27, 2010, Smith was signed to a one-year unguaranteed minimum salary contract with the Boston Celtics, but was waived four days later.
 On October 30, the Celtics assigned him to their NBA Development League affiliate, the Maine Red Claws, where he was named to the D-League's All Rookie Second Team.
 Despite playing virtually all season with a foot injury, he averaged 13.5 points per game, including a double-double (20 points and 10 rebounds) and finished 4th in the league in 3-point shots made.

 in April 2011 he was signed to play in Venezuela for Guaiqueries de Margerita, but was released about a week later.
 In August 2011 he was given a one-year contract by BK Prostejov in the Czech Republic, where he averaged 14.9 points per game.

 Smith signed with the Boston Celtics on July 31, 2012 and played for the Celtics in the 2012 NBA Summer League.
 He appeared in four preseason games, averaging 2.3 points and 1.0 rebound per game.
 He was waived on October 16, 2012.
 On October 26, 2012, he signed a one-year deal with Hapoel Gilboa Galil of Israel.

 In June 2013, Smith signed a two-year deal with Brose Baskets of Germany.
 He left them after one season.

 On August 4, 2014, he signed a two-year deal with the French team Limoges CSP.
 With Limoges he won the 2014–15 LNB Pro A championship.
 On June 25, 2015, he parted ways with Limoges.

 On June 26, 2015, Smith signed a two-year contract with the Spanish club Unicaja.
 In April 2017, Smith won the EuroCup with Unicaja after beating Valencia Basket in the Finals.

 On July 17, 2017, Smith signed with Russian club UNICS for the 2017–18 season.
 On June 9, 2018, Smith won the VTB United League Sixth Man of the Year award.
-He averaged 15.4 points and 3.6 assists per game in the 2019-20 season.
+He averaged 15.4 points and 3.6 assists per game in the 2019–20 season.
 On July 8, 2020, Smith re-signed with the team.

 On July 6, 2021, he has signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
 He guided the team to their first FIBA Europe Cup championship, while winning the FIBA Europe Cup Final MVP award.

+On July 11, 2023, he signed two-year deal with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).